NinavanBruggen/clothing-loop/server/README.md

 #### 1.2.
 Install the advised vscode extensions.

-These extensions will popup as advised extensions
+These extensions will popup as advised extensions (Make sure to also install the Go for VS Code extension if you don't have it yet)

 #### 1.3.
 Install the golang extension dependencies